anttisalonen/progbook/rst/sw.rst

 The above is a one-line Python program (which works either with Python 2 or Python 3).
 When run, it will write the text "Hello world" to the terminal.

 *Exercise*: Create a file with the above contents.
 Call it "hello.py".
 Make sure you know in which directory you saved the file.
+If you're using Windows 10 and WSL, you should be able to find the files you've saved in Windows at /mnt/c/Users/<username>.

 Now, we need to navigate to the directory where the file was saved, and run the Python interpreter with our program as the input.